 Congress will counter hatred spread by RSS-BJP with love: Rahul Gandhi

-AJMER (Rajasthan): Congress president Rahul Gandhi launched a scathing attack on the RSS on Thursday, alleging its members wield clubs and spread hatred.
+AJMER: Congress president Rahul Gandhi launched a scathing attack on the RSS on Thursday, alleging its members wield lathis and spread hatred.

 "RSS and BJP spread hate.
-They wear half pants, wield clubs while we work with love.
+They wear half pants, wield lathis while we work with love.
 This is the basic difference," he said.

 Gandhi also accused the Rashtriya Swayamsevak Sangh (RSS) of creating unrest in the Northeast.